Nullspace-MC/Tapestry/README.md

 * Default: `20`

 `repeatingCommandBlock`
-* Allows a command block with a diamond ore block underneath to execute it's command every tick
+* Allows a command block with a diamond ore block underneath to execute its command every tick
 * Tyoe: `boolean`
 * Default: `false`